MicahElliott/flowrist/README.md

 _(It has been tried on a matrix-style keyboard and still felt good, but needs much more trial.)_

+Flowrist harmonizes from the beginning: an adaptive key, a different kind of keyboard, two active thumbs, all vowel-likes on the right hand (even `w`), editor spatial awareness, `l` where it's maybe never been, three letters hidden or in odd places, and a magic/repeat multi-purpose key.
+Here you'll also find an alt-fingering practice guide and a one-step tarmak-like 5-move transitional layout.

 The novelties/surprises here:

 - `ŋ` (`nh`) is an _adaptive_ key, defaulting to `n`, but `h` after other letters